I recently decided to try painting my miniatures with an airbrush instead of the old tried-and-true brush.

 Why You Should Thin Your Paint for an Airbrush

 Even if you don’t plan on using an airbrush, you should still be thinning your paints.
-Thick paint can lead to a lot of undesirable results.
+Thick paint can lead to a lot of undesirable results when painting miniatures.

-If you are using a brush or airbrush, you should thin your paint, or you might have to deal with:
+Whether you are using a brush or an airbrush, you should thin your paint, or you might have to deal with:

 - A thick base coat that hides the details of the miniature.